 Beyond the wealth of information that is provided to you in this ASR, there are number of ways to keep informed about safety and security at UW-Madison.
-UW-Madison Police Department (UWPD) is active on Twitter, Instagram and Facebook, as is Madison Police Department.
-UWPD also frequently communicates through press releases regarding incidents that happen in and around the campus area.
+UW-Madison Police Department (UWPD) is active on Twitter, Instagram and Facebook, as is the City of Madison Police Department.
+UWPD also frequently communicates through media releases about incidents that happen in and around the campus area.
 I am also actively engaging with our community: chairing the Police Advisory Council, holding web chats and town halls, and sharing my own thoughts and views on law enforcement-related topics at the Chief's Corner at UWPD's website.

-By familiarizing yourself with UW-Madison's safety and security policies, procedures, and programs, you are taking a significant step in protecting yourself and your community.
+I encourage you to familiarize yourself with UW-Madison's safety and security policies, procedures, and programs.
+By doing so, you are taking a significant step in protecting yourself and your community.
 The ASR contains a great deal of resources for students and employees who are in crisis, and we encourage you to tell us if you or someone you know needs help.

-We all have an important role to play in keeping ourselves, our fellow Badgers and our campus community safe.
+We all play an important role in keeping ourselves, our fellow Badgers, and our campus community safe.
 From all of us at UWPD, we hope you have a safe and successful school year.
 On Wisconsin!